 Under the Texas Education Code, a student must demonstrate academic achievement of the subject matter of the grade level in order to be promoted to the next grade.
-To determine whether this has happened, the school will look to a student's grades, teacher recommendations, State of Texas Assessments of Academic Readiness (STAAR) scores, and other academic information.
-If a student is in 5th or 8th grade, the student must perform satisfactorily on the STAAR test in reading and math to advance to the next grade level.
+To determine this, the school will look to a student's grades, teacher recommendations, State of Texas Assessments of Academic Readiness (STAAR) scores, and other academic information.
+If a student is in 5th or 8th grade, the student must be on Approaching level or above on the STAAR test in reading and math to advance to the next grade level.
 Tex.
 Educ.
 Code §§ 28.021(a)-(c), .0211(a)(1)-(2).